curioustorvald/tsvm/Videotron2K.md

 NOTE : immediates and variables can substitute registers

-* cmp rA rB rC : compares rA and rB and stores result to rC.
-1 if rA > rB, -1 if rA < rB, 0 if rA == rB.
+* cmp rA rB rC : compares rB and rC and stores result to rA.
+1 if rB > rC, -1 if rB < rC, 0 if rB == rC.

 ### Data Control